-Your plan premium and Part D late enrollment penalty is due in our office by the first day of the month.
-If we have not received your premium and penalty payment by the first day of the month, we will send you a delinquency notice.
-In addition, we have the right to pursue collection of these premium and penalty amounts you owe.
-If you are having trouble paying your premium and Part D late enrollment penalty on time, please contact Customer Service to see if we can direct you to programs that will help with your premium and penalty.
+Your Part D late enrollment penalty is due in our office by the first day of the month.
+If we have not received your penalty payment by the first day of the month, we will send you a delinquency notice.
+In addition, we have the right to pursue collection of these penalty amounts you owe.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Service to see if we can direct you to programs that will help with your penalty.

-Section 5.2 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium (if applicable) during the vear?